 When John D'Agostino died in 1948, his sister Maria assumed responsibility for Renault.
 Having a talent for design, she made a showplace of the old winery by building the current chateau style hospitality house.
 In 1966 she added the wineglass museum to display her impressive collection of wineglass art, which dated back as far as the thirteenth century.
 In 1968 Universal Foods, a worldwide food distributor, acquired the winery and operated the facility until 1974 when MCC Presidential, a New Jersey based investment group, assumed ownership.

 Today, the winery has thrived and become one of the most popular tourist attractions in New Jersey and a favorite of local residents.
-Renault Winery offers a gourmet restaurant, catering for banquets and weddings and historic winery tours.
+Renault Winery offers a catering for banquets and weddings and historic winery tours.
 In 2001, The Tuscany House was built- a 50-room hotel with old world décor.
 The Tuscany House is also home to conference facilities and Joseph’s Restaurant, a European style dining room.
 October 2004 saw the addition of Vineyard Golf, an 18-hole championship golf course.